catchnsk/awsxEventsdynamo/02-java-sdk-plan.md

-# Plan: Webhook Java SDK (Java 17 & 21)
+# Plan: Webhook Java SDK (Java 21)

 ## 0. Goals
 Provide an ergonomic library for producers to publish events to the platform with validation, auth, retries, and telemetry.
-Supports Java **17** and **21**.
+Targets Java **21** (current LTS).

 ## 1. Deliverables
 - `webhooks-sdk-core`: validation, signing, idempotency, retry helpers.